Motivation (Kelly Rowland song)

 "Motivation" is a song recorded by American recording artist Kelly Rowland for her third studio album Here I Am (2011).
 The song was written by Jim Jonsin, Rico Love, Daniel Morris and Lil Wayne, with Jonsin producing the song and Lil Wayne having featured vocals.
-The R&B slow-jam was released as the lead single from Here I Am on March 2, 2011, by Universal Motown Records.
+The R&B slow jam was released as the fourth single from Here I Am on March 2, 2011, by Universal Motown Records.

 Upon release, "Motivation" received favorable reviews from critics generally praising the sexiness of the song.
 Official remixes were produced for the song, including a dubstep-inspired electronic mix by Diplo and a rap remix by Busta Rhymes, Trey Songz and Fabolous.

 In the United States, the song has peaked at number one on the Hot R&B/Hip-Hop Songs chart where it stayed seven weeks in a row, and number seventeen on the Billboard Hot 100, becoming Rowland's second US top 20 hit (fourth top 30 overall) and her second highest performing single to date as a solo artist, behind "Dilemma".
 It was certified double platinum by the RIAA in May 2013.

 An accompanying music video was directed by Sarah Chatfield, the director behind Rowland's previous video "Forever and a Day" (2010).
 It follows a number of sultry scenes where Rowland dances seductively amongst partially dressed dancers in a dimly-lit warehouse, with the entire video tinged in blue light.
 "Motivation" was nominated for the Grammy Award for Best Rap/Sung Collaboration at the 54th Grammy Awards.
 Rowland sang the song with Trey Songz at the 2011 BET Awards ceremony.